groda/the_ultimate_gitignore_guide/README.md

 - Pro Git book, by Scott Chacon and Ben Straub available [online](https://git-scm.com/book/en/v2).
 A thorough and accessible guide to Git, covering everything from the basics to advanced usage.
 - [Ignore files that have already been committed to a Git repository](https://stackoverflow.com/questions/1139762/ignore-files-that-have-already-been-committed-to-a-git-repository/1139797#1139797)
 - [How do I make Git forget about a file that was tracked, but is now in .gitignore?](https://stackoverflow.com/questions/1274057/how-do-i-make-git-forget-about-a-file-that-was-tracked-but-is-now-in-gitignore)
-- [.gitignore](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) A clearly presented, well-structured, and easily comprehensible tutorial on `gitignore` by Atlassian.
+- 👉[.gitignore](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) A clearly presented, well-structured, and easily comprehensible tutorial on `gitignore` by Atlassian.
-- [Git from the bottom up](http://ftp.newartisans.com/pub/git.from.bottom.up.pdf) A comprehensive guide that delves into the inner workings and architecture of Git, explaining how Git operates at a fundamental level and how its core principles influence its behavior.
+- 👉[Git from the bottom up](http://ftp.newartisans.com/pub/git.from.bottom.up.pdf) A comprehensive guide that delves into the inner workings and architecture of Git, explaining how Git operates at a fundamental level and how its core principles influence its behavior.
+Written in a fun, clear, and concise language, this book transforms the subject of Git into an engaging and entertaining exploration.
 - [Multiple .gitignore in subfolders](https://stackoverflow.com/questions/53208235/multiple-gitignore-in-subfolders)
 - [Don't ignore .gitignore](https://opensource.com/article/20/8/dont-ignore-gitignore)
 - [Learning All about GitIgnore : Ignoring Files and Folders](https://medium.com/@it.hhkn/learning-all-about-gitignore-ignoring-files-and-folders-d731998a7790)